Boolean694/BrandNewSubway/README.md

 - Maisha: Made the size of the stations smaller and changed its colors.

 #### 31.05
-- Julian:
+- Julian: Made sure station display disappeared when user does another action.
 - Maisha: Fixed small bugs in the display.

 #### 01.06
-- Julian:
+- Julian: Took the SAT and had some family stuff (couldn't code really)
 - Maisha: Wrote code that lets you edit the station name, which mostly works but sometimes it registers one letter twice.

 #### 02.06
-- Julian:
+- Julian: Made sure station only gets deleted when delete button is clicked on, enabled button untoggling. (forgot to commit last night)
 - Maisha: Work code that lets the station display what borough a station is in.
 I also started working on how to delete a station.